sandialabs/Tines/src/markdown/eigensolver.md

   ApplyLeftHouseholder(u, Q(i+2:n,i+2:n));
 }
 ```
-The source of the parallelism in this code comes from The ``Apply{Left/Right}Householder`` where each entry of the part of $A$ can be concurrently updated by rank-one update.
+The source of the parallelism in this code comes from The ``Apply{Left/Right}Householder`` where each entry of the part of $A$ can be concurrently updated by a rank-one update.
 We also note that there is a blocked version for accumulating and applying the Householder vectors.
 However, we do not use the blocked version as it is difficult to gain efficiency from the blocked algorithm for small problem sizes.

 **Schur Decomposition**